osresearch/ncube/instructions.md

 Flags:
   * no changes (the Repeat Mode is reset)

-Description:
-The contents of the stack top (assumed to be a return address) are popped into the Program Counter.

 Exceptions:
   * none

 #### RETI - RETURN FROM INTERRUPT
+The top of stack (assumed to contain the PC in effect before the current interrupt) is popped into the PC register and then the next value on the stack is popped into the Program Status (PS) register.

 Opcode:
 ```
   CB     RETI       RETurn from Interrupt